What Happens During the Dental Crown Procedure?

 Dental Crown Grand Rapids Mi Dentist

-Dr. Nichols may recommend the dental crown procedure to restore a tooth’s natural strength, function, and appearance.
+Our dentist in Grand Rapids, MI, may recommend the dental crown procedure to restore a tooth’s natural strength, function, and appearance.
 But it’s important that you know what to expect during your next appointment so you can be mentally prepared.

-Our dentist and his team also want you to feel informed and confident during treatment so you feel in control of your dental health journey.
+Dr. Nichols and his team also want you to feel informed and confident during treatment so you feel in control of your dental health journey.

-Consultation With Dr. Nichols
+Consultation with Dr. Nichols

 First, you’ll need to schedule a consultation with our family dentist.
 During your appointment, Dr. Nichols will examine the inside of your mouth and may take dental X-rays.
 With this information, he’ll be able to determine the best course of action to restore the full function of your smile.

-Dr. Nichols may recommend a dental crown to restore a fragile tooth with a large cavity or crack.
+Dr. Nichols may recommend a porcelain dental crown to restore a fragile tooth with a large cavity or crack.
 Likewise, he may recommend a composite filling to restore a tooth with a small cavity or a root canal for an abscessed tooth.

 The treatment he recommends will depend on the extent of damage to the tooth.
 Ultimately, you won’t know what treatment you need until you see our dentist and receive an official diagnosis.